 - Doors open at 7 PM

-- o Returning Troop Equipment
+- Returning Troop Equipment; only tents are brought to the troop meeting to be set and checked.
+All other items will be brought to the "Shanty."

 - Merit Badge Meetings

-- Meetings start at 7:15.
+- Weekly meetings start at 7:30.

 - 7:15 to 7:30 is for game time and any administrative work that needs to be done before the meeting program begins, for example,

-- o Payments to Troop
+- Payments to Troop

 - Merit Badge Meetings with Counselors

-- Scoutmaster Conferences by appointment
+- Scoutmaster Conferences may be scheduled BEFORE a Troop Meeting by appointment in advance

 - 7:30 to 8:45

-- o Meeting program
+- Meeting program

 - 8:45 to 9:00

-- Clean up of meeting area
+- $\circ$ Clean up of meeting area

-- o Fall in for closing announcements
+- Fall in for closing announcements

 - o Closing

-- Post-meeting PLC to debrief that night's meeting
+- o Post-meeting PLC to debrief that night's meeting